 The Kalahari, as a part of the area in question is called today, stretches over vast landmasses and various salt flats, alluding to areas and lakes that once filled the region.
 All the arid and dry areas we believe, included Namibian, Angolan, and South African Desert, would be ancient descriptions of the old Negev Desert.
 So we can say, the Desert to the South.
 But not all these areas was always dry, as various pans and climates will attest.
 The Negev may have been smaller before and the area surrounding it had excellent vegetation and animal wildlife.
 In these areas one would be expecting to find the cities of the plains, as mention in the Bible, Sodom & Gomorrah, and Elam along the slopes of the Jordan River (that was most likely the Orange River flowing all the way from the highlands of what is today Lesotho).

 Now after SoNiNi called Abraham, he left his home country called Mesopotamia also close to Sumer.
-Which perhaps could be the written Monomopata on old maps of Africa, a place that that stretched into Central Africa.
+Which perhaps could be the written Monomopata on old maps of Africa, a place that that stretched into Central and Northern Africa.
 Now from this possible place that Abraham started he went in search for the land of Promise as SoNiNi told him to do.
 In his initial travels he went as far as the Negev (Genesis 12,4), but when a severe famine came into the land, Abraham left the Negev and entered Egypt.
 After the Destruction of the Cities of the Plain, Abraham returned to the Negev (Genesis 20,1), and his son Isaac lived in the south of the Negev when he first met Rebekah (Genesis 24,62).

 Back to the Bantu Hebrews wanderings in the Negev they also started in the southern parts (Deuteronomy 1,19-46):